Corporate Business Plan (CBP)

 Wandsworth has rightly been seen as a leader in local government for low council tax and high quality services.
 We will continue to do everything possible to keep tax low and service quality high, despite the tough economic challenges ahead.

 However, our ambitions go well beyond this.
 We will ensure that Wandsworth remains a safe, prosperous, healthy community where everybody has the chance to get on in life.
-In the next three years we are focused on extending economic opportunity across all our communities and neighbourhoods, making the most of regeneration at Nine Elms, extending right through to Winstanley/York Road, Roehampton, and Wandsworth Town Centre.
+In the next three years we are focused on on extending economic opportunity across all our communities and neighbourhoods, making the most of regeneration at Nine Elms, extending right through to Winstanley/York Road, Roehampton, and Wandsworth Town Centre.

 This regeneration brings with it a wind of hugely positive change for our borough.
 We will make sure that our residents benefit the most from what is happening around them.